Murugar/ScalaBigDataDemo/README.md

 Run the Producer

-Run the Spark Streamer
+Then Run the Spark Streamer

-Do the Analytics using Jupyter
+Then Do the Analytics using Jupyter